VinoDev/autocomplete-app/README.md

 Autocomplete is supposed to be a simple reusable function that returns an array of objects that is filtered from another array of object according to client's input.

-autocomplete recieves a string which is usually client side input, an array of objects on which we will run and search through, a string which is the object key we want to look for and compare our client's input to, and **optionally** a render function.

 This app is an example of where and how you may use autocomplete.

+autocomplete function recieves:
+* searchText {string} - client side input
+* dataArr {array} - array of objects on which we will run and search through
+* ObjKeyToMatch {string} - the object key we want to look for and compare our client's input to
+* render {function} - **optional**

 ## Code Example
 ```javascript